Red flags trailed ex-UCLA lecturer across elite universities

 The signs were there, like bread crumbs scattered across the three schools.

-The morning routine incident at Duke.
-A house party at Cornell where he tried to rope a relative stranger into a discussion about his mental health.
-Negative online reviews of his UCLA lectures.
-Maniacal laughter that disrupted classes.
-Odd interactions with women he'd approach out of the blue on campus.
-A campaign of incessant text messages and emails that caused several students to cut off contact with him.
+A house party at Cornell where Harris tried to rope a relative stranger into a discussion about his mental health.
+Negative reviews of his UCLA lectures.
+Odd interactions with women on the Duke campus.
+Incessant text messages and emails.

-“No one would look at that kid and say, ‘oh, he’s fine,’” said Brian Van Brunt, an expert on campus violence and mental health and former president of the National Association for Behavioral Intervention and Threat Assessment.
+“No one would look at that kid and say, ‘Oh, he’s fine,’” said Brian Van Brunt, an expert on campus violence and mental health.
 “Typically someone like this didn’t just appear out of nowhere.”

-Emails and court documents show UCLA's behavioral intervention team was involved, but possibly not until as late as March 30, 2021, when Harris' behavior really began to escalate.

-That spring, Harris began sending bizarre and disturbing emails to his former classmates and current UCLA students.
-The emails to the UCLA students allegedly included pornographic and violent content sent to women in his research group, prompting the university to put him on “investigatory leave.”
+That spring, Harris began sending bizarre and disturbing emails.
+Emails to UCLA students allegedly included pornographic and violent content sent to women in his research group, prompting his suspension.

-Bill Kisliuk, UCLA’s director of media relations, said in an email that people at the university “brought concerns” to its Title IX office last year, which “worked with the individuals to address the concerns.”
-He declined to comment further, citing privacy.
+UCLA officials said in an email that people at the university “brought concerns” to its Title IX office last year, which “worked with the individuals to address the concerns.”
 The university announced Monday that it was creating a task force “to conduct a comprehensive review” of its protocols for assessing potential threats.

-The messages to Harris' former Duke classmates, however, had links to his YouTube channel that included a video titled “Dead White Professors (Duke University remix)."
-Despite evidence he was in North Carolina at the time, the university appeared unwilling to bar him from campus, emails show.

-In April, his mother reached out to a professor at University of California, Irvine, saying her son in January had threatened in emails to “hunt” and kill the woman.
-The professor had briefly met Harris in 2013 while they were both at Duke and he reached out when he moved to LA in 2020, sending emails and text messages that would turn aggressive and obsessive.
+In April, Harris' mother reached out to a professor at University of California, Irvine, saying her son in January had threatened in emails to “hunt” and kill the woman.
+The professor had briefly met Harris in 2013 while they were both at Duke and he reached out in 2020.

-“I wouldn’t be able to live with myself if I did nothing and someone got hurt,” Harris’ mother wrote.

-Those messages prompted the UC system to obtain a workplace violence restraining order against him, which barred him from all UC campuses.
-UCLA police also sought a Gun Violence Emergency Protective Order.
+Harris' emails to his mother prompted the UC system and UCLA police to obtain protective orders against him.

-In November — months after he’d been involuntarily committed to a mental health facility and, his mother later told the FBI, diagnosed with schizophrenia — Harris tried to buy a gun but was denied because of those orders.
+In November — months after he’d been involuntarily committed to a mental health facility and diagnosed with schizophrenia — Harris tried to buy a gun but was denied because of those orders.

 ———